Royal College, Colombo: School magazines

-The Royalist is the school paper, published every quarter.
+The Royalist is the school paper, published every year.

 Principals and headmasters

+In the early twentieth century, appointments of the Principal of Royal College was made by the Secretary of State for the Colonies, later with the ratification of the State Council of Ceylon.
+At present, the appointment is made by the Minister of Education, under the recommendation of the Department of Education.
+The post is considered to be the most senior Principal in Sri Lanka Education Administrative Service.

-The Rev. J.H.
-Marsh, Snr served as the first headmaster of the Colombo Academy.
-With the appointments of J.F.
-Haslam in 1948 the post of the head of the academy was renamed the principal, which continues to this day.
-J.C.A.
-Corea became the first Ceylonese (Sri Lankan) principal when he took office in 1946.
+J. H. Marsh served as the first headmaster of the Colombo Academy.
+With the appointment of J. F. Haslam in 1948 the post of the head of the academy was renamed the principal, which continues to this day.
+J. C. A. Corea became the first Ceylonese (Sri Lankan) principal when he took office in 1946.